Planning Kids? How Irresponsible of You.

 Parenthood is “irresponsible”

 Is it irresponsible to bring children into the world?
 My wife’s nurse certainly thought so.
-There’s so much social thinking that discourage parents from having children.
+There’s so much social thinking that discourages parents from having children.
 It’s as if it’s only OK to have children if certain factors are set in place.
 Things like income, job security, community, etc. And if the child in the womb has a defect or risk of impairment?
 Again, you are warned for having that child, and encouraged to terminate the pregnancy.

 Well, we haven’t seen that nurse for a while.
 I don’t know what she would say if she saw us today, as we are now at eight children – eight.
 The average birth rate for our country (Israel) is 2.64 children per family.* So we have over three times the amount of children that our country’s society is set up for.